- Brand name

 - yellowing of the skin and eyes, also called jaundice

 - severe watery or bloody diarrhoea, even if it occurs several weeks after taking your tablets

 - confusion, nightmares, hallucinations and psychotic reaction (even progressing to self-endangering behaviour)

 - fast or irregular heartbeats

 Photosensitivity (getting sunburnt very easily) can occasionally occur with C-FLOX.
-However, it is temporary and staying out of direct sunlight while on C-FLOX will prevent it from happening.
+However, it is temporary and staying out of direct sunlight while taking C-FLOX will prevent this from happening.

-Rarely, the Achilles tendon (extending from the calf to the heel of the foot) or other tendons have been torn after C-FLOX therapy.
+Rarely, the Achilles tendon (extending from the calf muscle in the leg to the heel of the foot) or other tendons have been torn after C-FLOX therapy.
 Tell your doctor immediately if you feel any discomfort, pain or inflammation of a tendon.

-If you experience any of these symptoms during treatment with C-FLOX tablets, tell your doctor immediately.
+If you experience any of these symptoms during treatment with C-FLOX, tell your doctor or pharmacist immediately.
 C-FLOX may need to be discontinued.

 Other side effects not listed above may also occur in some people.